 A. Our tables are often integrated into a room with a stereo or surround sound system.
 We presently have our Liquid Sound Table integrated with a surround sound system in our home.
 We are happy to share our experience to help you get the most from your setup.

 Q. Do you offer user support?

 A. Yes.
 Stephen is available by phone and email for questions before and after you purchase your table.
 Stephen is also available as a consultant on projects.
-We also have a Blog and Newsletter (you can sign up at the bottom of the page) in which therapists from around the world share information on how they use the tables, music selections, room setups, etc. as well as information on (VAT) Vibroacoustic Therapy.
+We have a Blog, Newsletter and Newsletter Archive in which therapists from around the world share information on how they use the tables, music selections, room setups, etc. as well as information on (VAT) Vibroacoustic Therapy.
 We are also working on a book that deals with using the Sound Tables.
 1 716 524 2349 email@example.com

 Q. Do you import your tables from the Far East?